Student health services

 University doctors

-Larger universities tend to have their own student health centre on campus.
-Depending on the size of the centre, it may house several doctors who are specialists in student ailments, nurses, physiotherapists, and sometimes dentists.
-If there is no student health centre, students have to register with a nearby doctor (GP).
+Larger universities tend to have their own student health services on campus.
+Depending on the size of the student health centre, there might be several doctors, nurses, physiotherapists, and sometimes even dentists.
+If there’s no student health centre, then students’ll have to register with their nearest doctor (GP).
+In which case, see this article for help finding a doctor.

 Student counselling services